 Otherwise known as "The project that bankrupted the Soviet Union," this space laser was at the heart of the 1984 "Star Wars" program touted by Ronald Reagan.
 It harnesses the power of a small nuclear blast to create a concentrated blast of X-ray or infrared energy at the Earth.
 That might sound like a Doctor Evil doomsday weapon, but this laser was meant to prevent doomsday for the United States.
 It was designed as part of a missile defense system, and would have been used to shoot down incoming ICBMs while they were near orbit themselves.
 Technical problems, as well as the inability to target multiple warheads, kept this one from becoming a reality, but we could easily do it with modern technology.
 The air force is already working with airplane-mounted laser cannons to do exactly the same thing.

 Regular ICBMs have one major problem: They're easy to detect once launched, and leave the enemy plenty of time to shoot back.
 Any launch would essentially be suicide, which is exactly what kept either side of the Cold War from firing.
-The SLAM (Supersonic Low Altitude Missile) would have gotten around that by flying at mach four below enemy radar, using its nuclear-powered jet engine to travel more than 100,000 miles while irradiating everything it flew over, and leveling buildings with the sheer force of its supersonic shockwave.
+The SLAM (Supersonic Low Altitude Missile) would have gotten around that by flying at mach four below enemy radar, using its nuclear-powered jet engine to travel while irradiating everything it flew over, and leveling buildings with the sheer force of its supersonic shockwave.
 The SLAM's ability to strike without warning would have undone the mutually assured destruction policy, and almost inevitably driven the world toward nuclear annihilation.
 Rather than a nuclear deterrent, the SLAM was a nuclear provocation - which is the primary reason it never (officially) entered service.